bzchb330/bzchb330.github.io/code/Matlab_code/swe/readme.md

-contains matlab code for shallow water equation
+contains matlab and C++ code for shallow water equation